 You’ll need some electrical components – a junction box, terminal strip, plastic conduit, a 100 foot roll of 12 gauge exterior romex wire, a 20 amp- 2 pole breaker and possibly an exterior disconnect if your local permitting authorities and electric company want it.
 That’s another $200.
 If you’re not up to electrical work, you will have to hire an electrician to do the wiring and breaker installation to be safe.
 Figure AT LEAST another $200.
-If you keep track, when the dust settles, you will have a system equal in quality and made of the same BRAND NAME products used by commercial installers, but your final cost will be between $1.500 and $2.00/watt.
-Most commercial installers will be quoting you pricing between $3.50 and $4.50/watt.
-Keep in mind that you can claim the 30% tax rebate, even if you DIY!
+If you keep track, when the dust settles, you will have a system equal in quality and made of the same BRAND NAME products used by commercial installers, but your final cost will be between $1.25and $1.50/watt.
+Most commercial installers will be quoting you pricing between $2.75 and $3.25/watt.
+Keep in mind that you can claim the 26% tax rebate, even if you DIY!
 Also, you can sell your SRECs (Solar renewable energy credits) too!
 And then there are the savings on your electric bill…

 Great, I’m interested – so WHAT WILL YOUR SERVICES COST ME?

-My rates are pretty simple. $375 gets you a primary consult.
+My rates are pretty simple. $400 gets you a primary (remote) consult.
 At this point I’ll consult with you and carefully go over your desires, expectations and goals.
 I’ll give you an outline of the steps you’ll need to take to be in compliance with local codes and jurisdictions, and how to go about filing for permits with your town, village or city.
 I’ll answer any questions you may have about pretty much anything that you’re planning.
 I’ll offer some good TIPS about how you can save even more money by planning ahead and being a wise shopper.
 I can also help you by passing the hardware through to you at dealer cost!
 If you are well organized, capable and determined, you can take it from there with the knowledge that you’ve got a SOLID PLAN that won’t break any laws and won’t burn down your house!
-If you’d like more hand holding and help filing all the paperwork with the proper authorities, and some oversight when you’re actually installing the system, I offer a $1500 Full Solar Consulting package.
-I’ll be available by phone, email and in-person as the need comes up to assure you that you’re making the right purchases, installing the components correctly, and following safe and proper installation requirements.
+If you’d like more hand holding, and some oversight when you’re actually installing the system, I offer a $1500 Full Solar Consulting package.
+I’ll be available by phone, email and in-person as the need comes up to assure you that you’re making the right purchases, installing the components correctly, and following safe and proper installation requirements with either package.
 This $1500 fee also applies to major commercial customers looking for a hard quote to do a commercial job.
 Still quite a bargain compared to the commercial pricing for a system like the one you want, and a small price to pay for peace of mind!!

 How do I know you’re Legit?

 Well, I hope that if you’ve read this far, I’ve managed to hold your attention, and you realize the information I’ve provided is accurate and helpful.
 I’m just a one man show, promoting solar and helping folks like you achieve your solar dreams.
+I’ve personally helped install over 100 system over the last 11 years, some as large as 60,000 watts!!
 There are lots of photos and installation details in the BLOG section of this website.
 I post them as they are completed.
 Lots of good info there as well!